aganita/code-snippets/README.md

 # JavaScript-snippets
-Collection of my favorite code snippets and algorithms that make JavaScript fun
+Collection of random code snippets and algos